-*- coding: utf-8 -*-

 if jit is False:

-# Check if any operand has zero length
+# Check if any operand (over the whole pytree) has a zero-length leading axis.

 if is_zero_length: